-The local Workforce Development Board may establish standing committees to provide information and assist the Board in carrying out its responsibilities (20 CFR 679.360).
+The Local Area WDB may establish standing committees to provide information and assist the Board in carrying out its responsibilities (20 CFR 679.360).

 Article 6 Amendments

 Section 1.
 Amendment Procedure

 Board by-laws can be amended at any regular Board meeting provided the proposed amendment(s) has been submitted in writing to the Board members at least two weeks prior to the meeting.